 Cho-co-la-te

-Mariposa is a similar hand clapping game that works well with Spanish language learners.
+Mariposa is a similar clapping game that works well with language learners.
 It uses the same pattern to break the word apart and then put the syllables together.
 This is a good rhyme to practice pronouncing the single Spanish r correctly.
 It is a quick flap of the tongue against the front of the palate, similar to the tt in the English word little.

 The words to Mariposa are: